neuledge/engine-js/packages/vscode-states/README.md

 # VSCode Neuledge States Plugin

-This is a VSCode plugin for the Neuledge States language.
-It provides syntax highlighting and code completion for the Neuledge States language.
+This is a VSCode plugin for the [Neuledge](https://neuledge.com) States language.
+It provides syntax highlighting and code completion for the Neuledge `*.states` files.

 ## Release Notes